ourcodingclub/ourcodingclub.github.io/dl_course.md

 2. Sign up

-We host everything on a GitHub platform and use open data from environmental organisations, so everything is free and openly accessible.
+We host everything on the [GitHub platform](https://github.com) and use open data from environmental organisations, so everything is free and openly accessible.
 We'll just ask you to create a username and password to access the course quizzes and challenge assessments, in order to track your progress.

 3. Learn (and have fun!)